Home » Leeds United » Next Manager

 Note: No active live markets, odds taken from December 2025.

-Marco Rose emerging as the frontrunner earlier this season suggests Leeds United would be leaning toward a progressive, high-energy coach if they make a change.
+Marco Rose did emerge as the frontrunner earlier this season, which suggested Leeds United would be leaning toward a progressive, high-energy coach if they make a change.
 Rose’s teams are typically built around pressing, vertical transitions, and attacking intensity – traits that would feel like a natural continuation of the identity established under Marcelo Bielsa, and something the fanbase would likely buy into quickly.

-He may also appeal to the 49ers ownership as a modern, upward-profile appointment, rather than a safer, more conservative option like Brendan Rodgers.
-His experience at clubs competing in Europe suggests he’s comfortable working with high expectations and developing younger players – another box Leeds tend to value.
+He may have also appealed to the 49ers’ ownership as a modern, upward-profile appointment, rather than a safer, more conservative option like Brendan Rodgers.

 All Competitions Win Records